Web-Distortion/Web-Distortion.github.io/fixing/README.md

- The fixed version of Ziproxy, Compy and auxiliary middlewares.
+ The fixed version of Ziproxy, Compy and auxiliary middleware.